SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-Setup/README.md

 ![tampermonkey toolbar](images/setup8_copy_code_block.JPG)

 ## 5. Tips on Saving your Changes in SAP Web IDE Full-Stack
-As in any environment it's important to save your work regularly to avoid losing your changes, this is particularly true in Web-based IDE's.
+As in any environment it's important to save your work regularly to avoid losing your changes, this is particularly true in Web-based IDEs.
 As a general rule of thumb, try to follow the policy of: _"Save early, save often."_

 1. Note that there are 2 _Save_ buttons in SAP Web IDE Full-Stack, _Save_ will only save the file currently being edited, _Save All_ will save all currently open and unsaved files.